Azure/bicep-types-az/generated/mobilenetwork/microsoft.mobilenetwork/2022-11-01/types.md

 ## PlmnId
 ### Properties
-* **mcc**: string (Required): Mobile country code (MCC).
+* **mcc**: string {pattern: "^\d{3}$"} (Required): Mobile country code (MCC).
-* **mnc**: string (Required): Mobile network code (MNC).
+* **mnc**: string {pattern: "^\d{2,3}$"} (Required): Mobile network code (MNC).

 ## PortRange
 ### Properties
-* **maxPort**: int: The maximum port number
+* **maxPort**: int {minValue: 1024, maxValue: 65535}: The maximum port number
-* **minPort**: int: The minimum port number
+* **minPort**: int {minValue: 1024, maxValue: 65535}: The minimum port number

 ## PortReuseHoldTimes
 ### Properties
-* **tcp**: int: Minimum time in seconds that will pass before a TCP port that was used by a closed pinhole can be reused.
+* **tcp**: int {minValue: 1}: Minimum time in seconds that will pass before a TCP port that was used by a closed pinhole can be reused.
 Default for TCP is 2 minutes.
-* **udp**: int: Minimum time in seconds that will pass before a UDP port that was used by a closed pinhole can be reused.
+* **udp**: int {minValue: 1}: Minimum time in seconds that will pass before a UDP port that was used by a closed pinhole can be reused.
 Default for UDP is 1 minute.

 ## QosPolicy
 ### Properties
-* **5qi**: int: 5G QoS Flow Indicator value.
+* **5qi**: int {minValue: 1, maxValue: 127}: 5G QoS Flow Indicator value.
 The 5QI identifies a specific QoS forwarding treatment to be provided to a flow.
 See 3GPP TS23.501 section 5.7.2.1 for a full description of the 5QI parameter, and table 5.7.4-1 for the definition the 5QI values.
-* **allocationAndRetentionPriorityLevel**: int: QoS Flow allocation and retention priority (ARP) level.
+* **allocationAndRetentionPriorityLevel**: int {minValue: 1, maxValue: 15}: QoS Flow allocation and retention priority (ARP) level.
 Flows with higher priority preempt flows with lower priority, if the settings of `preemptionCapability` and `preemptionVulnerability` allow it.
 1 is the highest level of priority.
 If this field is not specified then `5qi` is used to derive the ARP value.
 See 3GPP TS23.501 section 5.7.2.2 for a full description of the ARP parameters.
 * **maximumBitRate**: [Ambr](#ambr) (Required): The maximum bit rate (MBR) for all service data flows that use this data flow policy rule or service.
 * **preemptionCapability**: 'MayPreempt' | 'NotPreempt' | string: QoS Flow preemption capability.
 The preemption capability of a QoS Flow controls whether it can preempt another QoS Flow with a lower priority level.
 See 3GPP TS23.501 section 5.7.2.2 for a full description of the ARP parameters.
 * **preemptionVulnerability**: 'NotPreemptable' | 'Preemptable' | string: QoS Flow preemption vulnerability.
 The preemption vulnerability of a QoS Flow controls whether it can be preempted by a QoS Flow with a higher priority level.
 See 3GPP TS23.501 section 5.7.2.2 for a full description of the ARP parameters.